markonikovic/globalBondTraining/README.md

     - set the price
     - press `Save`(this creates a new quote) which can later be converted into live reservation.

-# Reservations & Reports
+# LA Reservations & Reports

 - when searching use one keyword(don't use both first and last name)
 - for reservations that come online.
 - reports is useful tab for fast quality check - check all reservation made for particular date.

-# New Reservation
+# LA New Reservation

 - to make a reservation, from `Dispatch` tab click on `New Res`(best to open in a new tab so `LA` doesn't log out)
 - the process is similar like making quote, but the status is different.